 Accounting principles generally accepted in the United States require Plan management to evaluate tax positions taken by the Plan and recognize a tax liability or asset if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the applicable taxing authorities.
-The Plan Administrator has analyzed the tax positions that would require recognition of a liability or asset or disclosure in the financial statements.
+The Plan Administrator has analyzed the tax positions that would require recognition of a liability or asset or disclosure in the financial statements and has determined that there are no unrecognized tax benefits at December 31, 2013 or 2012.
 The Plan may be subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan Administrator believes the Plan is no longer subject to income tax examinations for years prior to 2009.
+The Plan Administrator believes the Plan is no longer subject to income tax examinations for years prior to 2010.